 For further information, visit the website of the French Ministry of Foreign Affairs: https://www.diplomatie.gouv.fr/en/coming-to-france/requesting-a-visa/

 Contact information for your country’s embassies and consulates can be found in the directory published by the French Ministry of Foreign Affairs: https://www.diplomatie.gouv.fr/en/country-files/

 To make your trip to France as stress-free as possible, check the information and recommendations provided by your country’s Ministry of Foreign Affairs.

 Here are a few basic French phrases that will make your stay in Corsica a little easier:

-In Southern Corsica like elsewhere in France, a service charge is always included in the bill.
-If you are particularly pleased with the service, you may certainly leave a few extra euros on the table.
+In southern Corsica – like anywhere else in France – a service charge is always included in the bill.
+If you are particularly pleased with the service, you may certainly leave a few extra euros on the table!
 But this additional tip is neither expected nor necessary.